akash-singha-3558/akash-singha-3558/README.md

 <h3 align="center">Hello Developer, Welcome to my GitHub!</h3>

 <p align="center">
 It's a pleasure to meet you.
-Currently, I am employed as a software engineer at 1985 Software Solutions, where I am one of the key developers contributing to a live SaaS project.
+Currently, I am employed as a software engineer at 1985 Web Solutions, where I am one of the key developers contributing to a live SaaS project.
 </p>

 <p align="center">